Elusive Plunges and Heavy Intermediate-mass-ratio Inspirals from Single and Binary Supermassive Black Holes: Dynamical Evolution of SMBH-MBH systems

 Following the merger criteria and classification outlined in Section~\ref{sec:merger_cond_class}, we present here an overview of the outcomes of our simulations.
 The total number of mergers, as well as the relative fractions of plunges and inspirals, are summarized in Table~\ref{tab:mergers}.
 Overall, the presence of a secondary SMBH substantially enhances the merger rate, particularly for wider initial semi-major axis distributions.
 In these cases, the number of mergers increases by a factor of $\sim 5$ compared to the single-SMBH runs.
 This enhancement remains significant even for more compact initial configurations, where the merger rate is still elevated by a factor $\sim 2$.
 All of our merger events involve MBH mergers, with only a small handful of exceptions that have been excluded from the analysis.

 For wider initial configurations, the companion SMBH can disrupt the MBH system already during the first pericentre passage at $t \sim 1 , \mathrm{Myr}$, capturing MBHs along its orbit while driving the remaining objects onto highly radial trajectories.
 This process results either in direct plunges or in the complete ejection of the system (see Section~\ref{sec:ejections}).
 The impact of this mechanism is evident in Table~\ref{tab:mergers}, where the number of plunges closely tracks the total number of mergers when comparing single- and binary-SMBH runs.
+We report merger fractions including asymmetric 1$\sigma$ Gehrels confidence intervals \citep{Gehrels_1986}, which are appropriate for Poisson statistics in the low-$N$ regime ($N$ being the number of events) .
+As expected, the uncertainties become large for bins with very small event counts; a detailed description of the error estimation procedure is provided in Appendix \ref{apndx:A}.
 In particular, for the two widest configurations, the total plunge fractions in the binary-SMBH case reach $93.2\%$ and $97.7\%$, demonstrating that the overwhelming majority of mergers occur through direct plunges in the presence of a companion SMBH.
 Notably as shown in Fig.~\ref{fig:merger_pie}, in the widest configuration nearly $\sim30\%$ of these events are hyperbolic plunges ($e \geq 1$), arising from strong few-body scatterings with the tertiary companion or other MBHs that eject the secondary from the system and drive it directly onto the primary SMBH.